Terms of Service

 You agree that you have the ability to access, view, store, download, and print communications, documents, and hyperlinks we deliver or make available to you electronically through your computer or on your mobile device.
 You can find apps that support printing and saving electronic communications using your mobile device’s app store.
 If your mobile device does not have this functionality, you must access the Services through alternate means that provide you with the capability to print and save communications.

 You may withdraw your consent to electronic communications and to use an electronic signature at any time.
 If you do withdraw your consent, from that time forward you may be unable to use the Services, and your account may be closed.
-To withdraw your consent of doing business electronically, please send us a written notice by email (estateplanning@getethos.com) or U.S. Mail (5001 Plaza on the Lake, Suite 305, Austin, TX 78746 Attn: Legal).
+To withdraw your consent of doing business electronically, please send us a written notice by email (legal@getethos.com) or U.S. Mail (1606 Headway Circle, #9013, Austin, TX 78754 Attn: Legal Department).

 Indemnification

-To the fullest extent permitted by applicable law, you agree to indemnify, defend, and hold harmless Ethos Estate Planning, each of our subsidiaries and affiliates, or our licensors and Partners and each of our respective officers, directors, agents, partners and employees (individually and collectively, the “Ethos Estate Planning Parties”) from and against any loss, liability, claim, demand, damages, fines and any related expenses or costs (“Claims”) arising out of or related to (a) your access to or use of our Services, including the generation and use of Estate Planning Documents; (b) your User Content or Feedback; (c) your violation of these Terms; (d) your violation, misappropriation or infringement of any rights of another (including intellectual property rights or privacy rights); (e) your conduct in connection with our Services; or (f) any violation by you of any federal, state, or local laws, statutes, rules, or regulations.
+To the fullest extent permitted by applicable law, you agree to indemnify, defend, and hold harmless Ethos Estate Planning, each of our subsidiaries and affiliates, our licensors, and third party providers and partners, including insurance carriers, underwriters and reinsurers (collectively, “Partners”), and each of our and our Partners’ respective officers, directors, agents, partners and employees (individually and collectively, the “Ethos Estate Planning Parties”) from and against any loss, liability, claim, demand, cause of action, suit, damages, fines and any related expenses or costs (“Claims”) arising out of or related to (a) your access to or use of our Site and Services, including the generation and use of Estate Planning Documents; (b) your User Content or Feedback; (c) your violation of these Terms; (d) your violation, misappropriation or infringement of any rights of another (including intellectual property rights or privacy rights); (e) your conduct in connection with our Services; or (f) any violation by you of any federal, state, or local laws, statutes, rules, or regulations.
 You agree to promptly notify the Ethos Estate Planning Parties of any third-party Claims, cooperate with the Ethos Estate Planning Parties in defending such Claims and pay all fees, costs and expenses associated with defending such Claims (including, but not limited to, attorneys’ fees, costs and expenses).
-You also agree that the Ethos Estate Planning Parties will have control of the defense or settlement of any third party Claims.
+You also agree that the Ethos Estate Planning Parties reserves the right to assume exclusive control of the defense or settlement of any third party Claims.
 This indemnity is in addition to, and not in lieu of, any other indemnities set forth in a written agreement between you and Ethos Estate Planning or the other Ethos Estate Planning Parties.

 Disclaimers

-IN NO EVENT SHALL (I) WE BE LIABLE TO YOU OR ANY THIRD PARTY FOR ANY SPECIAL, INDIRECT, PUNITIVE, EXEMPLARY, OR CONSEQUENTIAL DAMAGES, INCLUDING LOST PROFITS, REVENUES OR SAVINGS, EVEN IF A PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES IN ADVANCE, AND (II) OUR LIABILITY FOR ANY AND ALL CLAIMS BROUGHT OR DAMAGES INCURRED BY YOU OR ANY THIRD PARTIES SHALL NOT EXCEED, IN THE AGGREGATE, THE FEES PAID BY YOU TO US DURING THE LAST YEAR PRIOR TO THE DATE SUCH CAUSE OF ACTION ARISES.
+IN NO EVENT SHALL (I) WE BE LIABLE TO YOU OR ANY THIRD PARTY FOR ANY SPECIAL, INDIRECT, PUNITIVE, EXEMPLARY, OR CONSEQUENTIAL DAMAGES, INCLUDING LOST PROFITS, REVENUES OR SAVINGS, EVEN IF WE HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES IN ADVANCE, ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT OR THE SERVICES AND (II) OUR LIABILITY FOR ANY AND ALL CLAIMS BROUGHT OR DAMAGES INCURRED BY YOU OR ANY THIRD PARTIES SHALL NOT EXCEED, IN THE AGGREGATE, THE FEES PAID BY YOU TO US DURING THE LAST YEAR PRIOR TO THE DATE SUCH CAUSE OF ACTION ARISES.

 YOU ACKNOWLEDGE THAT (I) THE LIMITATIONS ON LIABILITY IN THIS SECTION ARE REASONABLE AND THAT THE PROVISIONS OF THIS SECTION ALLOCATE THE RISKS UNDER THIS AGREEMENT BETWEEN YOU AND US (AND OUR AFFILIATES), AND (II) WE AND YOU HAVE RELIED UPON THE LIMITATIONS SET FORTH HEREIN IN DETERMINING WHETHER TO AUTHORIZE YOU TO USE THE SERVICES.
 THE REMEDIES PROVIDED TO YOU IN THE TERMS ARE EXCLUSIVE.
 Some states may not allow for these limitations of liability.
-If you live in one of these states, these limits don’t apply to you, and the maximum liability for any of these violations will be $100.00 in the aggregate for any and all claims.
+If you live in one of these states, these limits don’t apply to you, and the maximum liability for any of these violations will be $100.00 in the aggregate for any and all claims or the minimum allowed by law, whichever is lower.

 You agree that these are the Terms for your use of the Services, and you have not entered into any other agreement related to your use of the Services.
 We haven’t and don’t create any third party beneficiary rights by the Terms.
 If we waive or fail to enforce any of the Terms, it doesn’t waive our right to enforce the Terms against you or someone else in the future.
 You may not assign any rights granted by the Terms to any third party, and any attempt to do so will be null and void.
 We may assign the Terms to any affiliate, subsidiary, or any acquirer of substantially all of the assets or capital securities of Ethos Estate Planning.
 If a provision of the Terms is found unenforceable, the remaining provisions of the Terms will remain in full effect, and we will substitute a replacement enforceable term reflecting our intent as closely as possible.